 With the free version of this app you get;

-Pablo is an online tool brought to you by Buffer, that allows you to quickly create visually stunning custom images and graphics, to share on your social media sites.
+Using it will allow you to quickly create striking custom images and graphics to share on your social media sites.

 There's a nifty image size guide depending on which social network you want to create images for.